All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Stromal cells make up the tissue inside the ovaries and produce hormones.
 Stromal cell cancer is another rare form of ovarian cancer.

-There are several factors which can raise the risk of ovarian cancer.
+There are several factors that can raise the risk of ovarian cancer.
 The most common ovarian cancer risk factors fall into two categories: controllable and non-controllable.

 Some of the risk factors for ovarian cancer are non-controllable, meaning they’re linked to genetics or other factors outside of your control.
 Some non-controllable factors include: